MauroDataMapper-NHSD/nhsd-datadictionary-docker/doc/aws-deployment.md

 # Environment

-The environment into which the Mauro data dictionary is deployed is an Ubuntu 24.04 LTS system with 32Gb memory and 4 cores.
+The environment into which the Mauro data dictionary is deployed is an Ubuntu 24.04 LTS system with 32Gb memory and 4 cores that has been prepared by NHS Data Solutions.
 The system has a minimal setup allowing us to install the components required to run and maintain the Mauro docker container.
 One notable feature observed on the TRAINING server is that the "Let's Encrypt" certificates appeared to be present.

 ## TEST server